 The other ones use data sources provided by the matching JDBC driver.
-There are currently four wrappers to be used with mysql-6.0.2, mariadb, oracle and postgresql.
+There are currently four wrappers to be used with mysql-6.0.2, MariaDB, Oracle and PostgreSQL.

-Unlike the class path, the used wrapper can be changed even after the JVM machine was created.
+Unlike the class path, the used wrapper can be changed even after the JVM machine was created, providing the required jar files are existing and specified in the class path.